-Note: As a result of the 2015 U.S. Supreme Court ruling in Obergefell v.
-Hodges, same-sex couples throughout the United States are now permitted to marry.
-Those marriages are recognized by the federal government and all other states and territories.
+As a result of the 2015 U.S. Supreme Court ruling in Obergefell v.
+Hodges, same-sex couples throughout the United States are permitted to marry.
+Those marriages are recognized by the federal government and all other U.S. states and territories.
 Some states permitted couples to marry prior to that decision as a result of legislation, state supreme court rulings, or lower federal court rulings that were not appealed.
 Those are noted below.
+Additionally, some states continue to make relationship recognition available through other means such as comprehensive civil unions or domestic partnerships.